yash592/Hangman-CL/README.md

 # **Hangman-CL**
-## Command Line Hangman game built using Node.js and javascript constructors
+## Command Line Capitals of the World Hangman game built using Node.js and javascript constructors

 Technologies used: